CivicActions/ssp-toolkit/docs/controls/AT.md

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATOs granted to both the ACE and AWS Cloud Service Providers.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Providers dated 1 May 2013.